-Thanks to some complex portrayals by some amazing actresses — and let’s not forget some stellar writing by series scribes — television is changing how mental health issues are seen.
-It’s been a taboo topic for far too long, something many don’t want to talk about, whether they’re suffering from it or have a loved one that is.
+Thanks to some complex portrayals by some amazing actresses — and let’s not forget stellar writing by series scribes — television is changing how mental health issues are seen.
+It’s been a taboo topic for far too long, something many don’t want to talk about, whether they’re struggling with it or have a loved one who is.
 But thanks to these characters, the stigma surrounding mental illness is slowly, but surely, starting to dissipate.

 Nola Darling, She’s Gotta Have It

-This is what they taught us:Like Nola, who visited a psychic, tarot card reader and spiritual cleanser before realizing what she needed was a therapist, it might take a few tries to figure out what method of treatment works best.
+This is what they taught us:Like Nola, who visited a psychic, tarot card reader and spiritual cleanser before realizing what she needed was a therapist, it might take a few tries to figure out what method of treatment works best for each individual.

 Gretchen Cutler, You’re the Worst